Reconstruction and Development Coalition: Political relations and rivalries

 Prime Minister Mohammed Shia' al-Sudani’s relations with influential Shiite figures Muqtada al-Sadr and Grand Ayatollah Ali al-Sistani have shaped Iraq’s current political dynamics.
 Sistani’s religious establishment in Najaf has recently asserted greater influence in Baghdad, rejecting the idea of Iraq being part of regional external alliances.
 Sudani has engaged with Najaf’s positions, with Sistani’s representative Abdul Mahdi al-Karbalai urging the government to limit weapons to state authorities and strengthen state institutions.
 Regarding al-Sadr, while he has reaffirmed his boycott of the November 2025 elections, sources note that he has signaled readiness to support an “alternative bloc” that commits to his reform program, which includes restricting weapons to state forces and dissolving militias.
-This has prompted concerns among some Coordination Framework factions about a potential tacit alignment between al-Sadr and Sudani on issues of militia control, which could influence electoral dynamics ahead of the vote.
+This has prompted concerns among some factions of the Coordination Framework about a potential tacit alignment between al-Sadr and Sudani on issues of militia control, which could influence electoral dynamics ahead of the vote.

 The coalition’s primary rival is the State of Law Coalition led by former Prime Minister Nouri al-Maliki.
 Multiple analyses describe a direct contest between Sudani and Maliki, especially in Baghdad, with Maliki retaining a strong support base there and across southern provinces such as Basra, Dhi Qar, Muthanna, and Karbala.
 Maliki’s support base is reported to include middle-class voters, state employees, and military personnel, and his ties to the Supreme Judicial Council have helped him resist efforts to sideline him.
 The rivalry has also surfaced in provincial contests, including the Baghdad governorship race, where the two blocs backed opposing candidates.
 Furthermore, the Iran-aligned militia Kata'ib Hezbollah and President Abdul Latif Rashid have both been reported as supporting measures to block al-Sudani’s legislative reforms ahead of the elections.